 On September 22, 1998, the wait was over.
-KISS released their 18th studio album, Psycho Circus - hyped as the first KISS album to feature all four original members performing together since 1979's Dynasty.
-(Many longtime fans chuckled at that since it was fairly common knowledge that Peter Criss only appeared on one song on Dynasty).
+KISS released their 18th studio album, Psycho Circus, which was hyped as the first KISS album to feature all four original members performing together since 1979's Dynasty.
+(Many longtime fans chuckled at that since it was fairly common knowledge that Peter Criss only appeared on one track on Dynasty).
 Needless to say, fan anticipation was running extremely high for the Psycho Circus album.

 After that, the album returned to hard-charging territory again with the rip-roaring epic "You Wanted The Best," which features all four KISS members taking lead vocal turns on the verses.
 During my first play of Psycho Circus back in 1998, I was smiling from ear to ear up to this point, rocking out in my car and thinking to myself, "Hell yeah!
 This album is great so far!
 I think we have an instant classic in the making!"

 Unfortunately (for me at least), Psycho Circus hits a wall after "You Wanted The Best," and it never recovers.
 If Psycho Circus had been a six-song EP containing the title track, "Within," "I Pledge Allegiance...," "Into the Void," and "You Wanted The Best" (plus Ace's Japan-only bonus track, "In Your Face"), I would probably still be singing its praises to this very day.